MicrosoftDocs/power-automate-docs/articles/format-data-by-examples.md

    Power Automate adds the expression to the flow.

 Congratulations!
-You’ve built an expression by providing examples.
+You’ve built an expression by providing an example.

 ![Screenshot showing the suggested expression applied to an action in the cloud flow](media/format-data-by-examples/suggested-expression.png)